 If your an ESL teacher, it’s especially important to get into the correct habit as you’ll often have to call on students, both young or old.
-This same rule also applies in other South-East Asian countries too, so keep it in mind as you travel… unless you feel the need to offend random strangers!
+This same rule also applies in other South-East and Asian countries too, so keep it in mind as you travel… unless of course you feel the need to offend random strangers!